figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 There is also a [portable Jekyll for Windows](http://www.madhur.co.in/blog/2013/07/20/buildportablejekyll.html) that might be easy to install.

 ### Install required RubyGems
-The following Gemsn need to be installed (as of time of writing this):
+The following gems need to be installed (at the time of writing this):

 * commander
 * nokogiri